New Orleans Party Bus Rentals

 Submit Your Request

-Use the New Orleans Party Bus online quote tool to share your trip details, including the date, passenger count, and pickup/drop-off locations.
-You can receive a personalized quote in under 30 seconds.
+Use the online quote tool to share your trip details, including the date, passenger count, and pickup and drop-off locations.
+It only takes about a minute to fill out.

 How much does a party bus cost in New Orleans, Louisiana?